SmartBear/hiptest-api-documentation/source/includes/_projects.md

 progress, this endpoint will respond with empty data: `{ "data": null }`.

 <aside class="notice">
-For security reasons, the file URL is valid for only 10 seconds.
-Afterwards, you will get a "Permission denied" error.
+For security reasons, the file URL is valid for only 10 minutes.
+Afterwards, you will get a HTTP 403 response with "Request has expired" error.
 </aside>

 ### URL Parameters